viperproject/prusti-dev/docs/user-guide/src/tour/push.md

 // Prusti: Verifies
 ```

-With this, the first of our three property of `push` is verified, but we still have 2 more to prove.
+With this, the first of the three properties of `push` is verified, but we still have two more to prove.

 ## Second property

 Recall the second property of our specification:

-> 2. After `push(elem)` the first element of the list stores the value `elem`.
+> 2. After `push(elem)`, the first element of the list stores the value `elem`.

 To formally specify the above property, we first introduce another pure function, called
 `lookup`, that recursively traverses the list and returns its i-th element.